alinz/Proton.js/README.md

 Child.prototype = new Base();
 ```

 Frankly, it just feels **WRONG**.
 Why instantiate a new object just for my inheritance support?
-Or rather, I know the reason, but to me it's just a hack; I don't want a hack for a basic feature &mdash; and that is why Classy was created.
+Or rather, I know the reason, but to me it's just a hack; I don't want a hack for a basic feature &mdash; and that is why `Proton.js` was created.

 Highlights: